Reducing carbon pollution

 Washington State is addressing the challenge of climate change by taking responsible and thoughtful actions.
-The State is taking a comprehensive approach in developing and implementing practical and coordinated set of policies and solutions to meet the greenhouse gas emissions reductions adopted into law in 2008, and to unleash innovation, investment and job creation.
-A broad coalition of leaders, stakeholders and the public are offering their thoughts and ideas as the State leads the way on reducing greenhouse gas emissions, growing the clean energy economy and reducing our reliance on imported fuels.
+The State has developed practical and coordinated set of policies and solutions to meet the greenhouse gas emissions reductions adopted into law in 2008, and to unleash innovation, investment and job creation.
+Many of these actions are being implemented.

 The Washington Department of Ecology has prepared a draft working paper for lead agencies for use when evaluating proposals under the State Environmental Policy Act (SEPA) that will result in greenhouse gas (GHG) emissions and/or may be vulnerable to the effects of climate change.